Cursillio Reunion Meetings

 Cursillo is the original three-day movement and has since been licensed for use by several mainline Christian denominations.
 Some of these groups retained the trademarked name.
-While others modified its teachings and chose a different name.
-Cursillo maintains a registered trademark for the National Cursillo Center in Jarrell, Texas.
+While others modified its teachings and chose a different name, Cursillo maintains a registered trademark for the National Cursillo Center in Jarrell, Texas.

 Cursillo focuses on teaching Christian laypeople how to become effective Christian leaders over the course of a three-day weekend.
 The weekend includes fifteen talks, called rollos, presented by priests and sometimes by laypeople.
 The weekend focuses on participant questions, and answers by the Priests or Laypeople, and hence, taking what they learned back into the world for the “fourth day.”
 The method stresses personal spiritual development, as accelerated by weekly group reunions after the initial weekend.
 The Church of the Apostles proudly acknowledges its affiliation with this Organization.

 Cursillos first appeared in Spain in 1944.
-A layman named Eduardo Bonnín participated in the early years of the “short courses” in Majorca and helped develop the Cursillos to the point that it became an active renewal movement in the Church.
+A layman named Eduardo Bonnín participated in the early years of the “short courses” in Majorca, and thus, helped develop the Cursillos to the point that it became an active renewal movement in the Church.
 In 1957, the movement spread to North America, when the first American Cursillo function occurred in Waco, Texas

 Until 1961, the Spanish language was the only language used at the meetings.
 That year the first English-speaking weekend occurred in San Angelo, Texas.
 The movement spread rapidly with the early centers carrying the Cursillo to a nearby diocese, and therefore, by 1981, almost all of the 160 dioceses in the United States introduced this Movement.